 The regulator allows insurers to use 'transitional measures' or a 'volatility adjustment' or a 'matching adjustment' if they need to.
-We do not need to, and we have to state this in this document.
+We do not need to.
 The Society has not used transitional measures or the volatility or matching adjustment.

 Differences between Solvency Valuation and Financial Statement Valuation